15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 Pricing & Versions

-• The personal plan costs $25 per month and includes unlimited bandwidth and storage, two contributors, SSL security, SEO features for site visibility, 24/7 customer support, and some Squarespace extensions available by default.
+• The personal plan costs $25 per month and includes unlimited bandwidth and storage, two contributors, SSL security, SEO features for site search engine visibility, 24/7 customer support, and some Squarespace extensions available by default.

 • The Basic Commerce plan costs $40 per month and includes features such as customer accounts, limited-availability labels, and powerful ecommerce analytics and merchandising tools.